hms-dbmi/ETLToolSuite-MappingGenerator/README.md

 *-destinationmappingfile*
 Path and Name of the mapping file to be generated. default behavior is to generate a filenamed mapping.txt in working folder.
 Example:
-`java -jar MappingGenerator.jar -datafile ./example/GSE13168_Mapping.csv -datafiledelimiter -destinationmappingfile ./example/GSE13168_Mapping.csv`
+`java -jar MappingGenerator.jar -datafile ./example/GSE13168_Mapping.csv -destinationmappingfile ./example/GSE13168_Mapping.csv`

 *-datafilehasheaders*
 Specifies whether or not the data file has headers.
 Headers will be used as the default concept path when generating the mapping file.